bumblybee/Challenge-Board-React/README.md

 # Challenge Board

-A React app for that allows web development students to view challenges and submit their projects for review.
+A React app that allows web development students to view challenges and submit their projects for review.

 ## Tech Stack